Not so quiet resilience

 The governing body of world tennis is the International Tennis Federation.
 It organizes games between professional players, ranks them, and sanctions tournaments.
 This includes junior players.
-Every year the top junior players compete in a series of graded tournaments around the world.
+Every year the top juniors compete in a series of graded tournaments around the world.
 The first tier is known as the junior “Grand Slams.”
 Like with the senior circuit, this refers to the four traditional open tournaments played at Wimbledon, in France, the US, and Australia.
 Below these four are a group of six “Grade A” tournaments.
 One of these Grade A tournaments is played every October in Cape Town, South Africa.
 In 2019, that tournament was renamed the David Samaai Junior Open.

-In June 2019, a few months before the announcement of the David Samaai Junior Open, Samaai died at his home in Paarl in the Western Cape province.
+In June 2019, a few months before the announcement of the David Samaai Junior Open, Samaai died at his home in Paarl in the Western Cape Province.
 He was 91 years old.
-At the time, Gavin Crookes, then-CEO of Tennis South Africa (the body that runs organized tennis in South Africa), said about the renaming the Grade A tournament in Cape Town after Samaai: “Whilst this tribute will never adequately recognize the challenges he had to overcome as a black South African, playing in an era that was strictly amateur, as well as the achievements he attained as a top player in the world of tennis, I have little doubt the fact that these trophies will be presented to two of the top juniors in world tennis will go some way to making him proud – in his quiet and modest way.”
+At the time, Gavin Crookes, then-CEO of Tennis South Africa (the body that runs organized tennis in South Africa), said this about the renaming the Grade A tournament in Cape Town after Samaai: “Whilst this tribute will never adequately recognize the challenges he had to overcome as a black South African, playing in an era that was strictly amateur, as well as the achievements he attained as a top player in the world of tennis, I have little doubt the fact that these trophies will be presented to two of the top juniors in world tennis will go some way to making him proud – in his quiet and modest way.”

 Crookes’ praise aside, it was his reference to Samaai’s “quiet and modest way,” that is telling.